sgrunert/wearablestats/README.md

 1) Initialize data directory.

-2) Download zip file from the sudy website and unzip study raw data into the data directory.
+2) Download zip file from the study website and unzip study raw data into the data directory.

 3) Read in applicable study files and prepare subject-activity row identifiers.